Apparition1/Weisfeiler-Leman-Test/README.md

 1. We cannot conclude that they are different
 2. We can conclude that they are different

-Recall that the WL test never says "yes", only "no" or "I don't know."
+Recall that the WL test never says "yes," only "no" or "I don't know."

 Example:
 Both graphs in this example are three nodes connected in a line: o-o-o.
 They differ in that the rows and columns of their adjacency matrices have been permuted.